Dancing Together. An analysis of William Forsythe's choreography "Duo"

 Prof. Dr. Priska Gisler, University of the Arts Bern

-Dr. des.
-Elizabeth Waterhouse, SINTA/Graduate School of the Arts, University of Bern/HKB
+Dr. Elizabeth Waterhouse, SINTA/Graduate School of the Arts, University of Bern/HKB

 Summary